Akibby/LPIC-2/System Startup.md

 These scripts are run in alphabetical order
-    There will be a `Xlocal` that can be modified, other files would be overwritten during updates The command `who -r` will output the current run level
+    There will be a `Xlocal` that can be modified, other files would be overwritten during updates The command `who -r` will output the current run level The run level can be modified
+    The `inittab` file can have the default level modified and then on reboot the new run level should be used Run level can be changed without reboot though Etiquette is to check who is on the system with `who` and notify them `sudo init 3` will modify the run level to 3 `tellinit` is an older command that would allow you to modify the run level on a timer